 Dr. Turner’s top passions are Pediatric vision care and Contact Lenses.
-After only 6 years, In 2010, Island Eye Care and Dr. Turner became South Carolina’s largest Contact Lens Inventory Practice.
-Dr Turner has expanded his contact lens patient base, and receives referrals from the entire coast of SC, as well as North Carolina.
+After only 6 years, in 2010, Island Eye Care and Dr. Turner became South Carolina’s largest Contact Lens Inventory Practice.
+Dr. Turner has expanded his contact lens patient base, and receives referrals from the entire coast of SC, as well as North Carolina.
 In 2011, because of his passion and expertise with contact lenses, Dr. Turner was selected to join Johnson & Johnson’s contact lens division, as a professional speaker.

 Dr. Turner married the love of his life, Erin, on October 15th, 2011.
-Outside of the office, Dr Turner and Erin can be routinely seen running and cycling on Daniel Island, and enjoying the Charleston lifestyle on Sullivan’s Island and downtown Charleston.
+Outside of the office, Dr. Turner and Erin can be routinely seen running and cycling on Daniel Island, and enjoying the Charleston lifestyle on Sullivan’s Island and downtown Charleston.

-Dr. Turner is a member of the Daniel Island Business Association, member of the Charleston Chamber of Commerce, member of the South Carolina Optometric Association, member American Optometric Association, member of the Charleston Chapters of the Virginia Tech and Indiana Alumni Associations.
+Dr. Turner is a member of the Daniel Island Business Association, member of the Charleston Chamber of Commerce, member of the South Carolina Optometric Association, member of the American Optometric Association, member of the Charleston Chapters of the Virginia Tech and Indiana Alumni Associations.

 Fast Facts about Dr. T